-The parties are legally bound on the execution of the sale contract.
-Stamping the contract and depositing it at the Land Registry enables the buyer to obtain specific performance and makes the contract enforceable.
+The parties are legally bound once a sale contract is executed.
+Stamping the contract in accordance with the provisions of the Stamp Law and depositing it at the Land Registry enables the buyer to obtain specific performance and makes the contract enforceable.